 Preliminary Ecological Appraisals (PEA) usually comprise a desk study, which is a search of all ecological records in the vicinity of the development site (provided by the local environmental records centre), and an extended Phase 1 Habitat Survey.
 A report will be produced, which assesses the ecological value of the habitats present and the potential impacts of the proposed development, as well as highlighting opportunities for biodiversity gains.
 The report will outline any requirement for further surveys and can help to inform mitigation strategies.

 Phase 1 Habitat surveys

 This is typically the first stage of assessing the ecological value of a site and identifying potential ecological constraints.
-The Phase 1 Habitat Survey identifies the habitats present and their associated plant species, assesses the potential of the site to support protected species and identifies any requirement for more detailed habitat (National Vegetation Classification, NVC and Hedgerow Assessments) and species surveys (provided by Plan for Ecology).
-We offer this service across Cornwall, Devon, Somerset and across the UK.
+The Phase 1 Habitat Survey identifies the habitats present and their associated plant species, assesses the potential of the site to support protected species and identifies any requirement for more detailed habitat (National Vegetation Classification, NVC and Hedgerow Assessments) and species surveys (provided by Plan for Ecology Ltd).
+We offer this service across Cornwall, Devon, Somerset and throughout the UK.

 Ecological Risk Assessments

 Plan for Ecology Ltd also undertake Ecological Risk Assessments, Ecological Scoping Surveys and Walkover Surveys throughout Cornwall to identify potential ecological constraints.
 These assessments are all variations of an extended Phase 1 Habitat survey.